 Tip: Set up a meeting to walk your team through your incident log and any other needed tools.

-Automation is a great method to use if available to you.
+Business process automation is a great method to use if available to you.
 While it’s sometimes difficult to set up, it can save you a ton of time in the long run (not to mention the headaches from resolving incidents).

 With the right automation software, also known as ITSM tools, you can program incidents to be flagged automatically.
 While this won’t be a be-all-and-end-all solution, it can help catch issues that you may have missed otherwise.